dmbarbour/wikilon/docs/ABCRT.md

 # ABC Runtime Design

+A goal is high performance [applications](ApplicationModel.md).

+Awelon's application model shifts the burden of *state* to the AO dictionary, using the command pattern for eventful updates.
+Further, the burden of *effects* is shifted to external human and software agents.
+Ultimately, the application model depends heavily on caching, incremental computing, and discovery of available work.
+A runtime must simultaneously support efficient search, update, and evaluation.

+## Consistency Model

+With multiple agents viewing and updating a dictionary and performing external effects, I need a consistency model to guard against conflicting updates.
+It should be possible for our agents to update multiple definitions, and perhaps also assert that certain dependencies are not modified or remain constant during updates.

+To preserve the RESTful nature of Awelon project applications, and to support multiple actions from external agents, it seems reasonable to model a suitable variant of transactions as first class REST resources in their own right.
+Each transaction might fork a dictionary, and we can merge transactions or attempt to commit them.

+Naively, a transaction consists of simple AO-layer updates.
+We'll also want to support read-write conflicts, to record an agent's assumptions of stability.
+And we may want to optimize for command pattern updates and other application-layer patterns.
+We might also want cheap rename without explicitly scanning the dictionary.
+We might generalize to a model of application-layer transactions that may be merged or applied to construct an updated dictionary.

+At the root level, a runtime might support multiple named dictionaries that are essentially defined by a stream of transactions.

+## Fast Evaluation

+Strategies to support performance:

+1. Implement a runtime in a fast low-level language (C)
+1. Index ABC binaries for fast linking and processing
+1. Memoize computations, avoid recomputing link objects
+1. Leverage accelerated AO dictionary for common ops
+1. JIT compilation for ABC code for faster evaluation
+1. In-place update for uniquely owned data structures
+1. In-place structure traversals (e.g. Morris algorithm)
+1. Large value stowage for larger than memory data
+1. Shared structures for ABC binaries, stowage, and JIT
+1. Extensive use of caching, explicit and word level
+1. Simple par/seq parallelism independent computations
+1. KPN accelerators for large-scale concurrent parallelism
+1. Linear algebra accelerators for small-scale parallelism

+Some items such as *accelerated dictionaries* have become a lot simpler because I no longer require a centralized standard.
+A runtime will instead recognize and accelerate a set of AO functions.

 As per [my performance strategy](Performance.md), I'm currently developing a C runtime: an interpreter with a simple data representation to support LLVM or a hand-written JIT compilation.
 I'll be using something very like the Lisp/Scheme representation, with data consisting mostly of simple word pairs.

 It could be useful to also develop a command-line interface and computation experience at this layer, for testing and benchmarking, etc., via console.
 I would like to encode dictionaries in both value stowage.
 Dictionary import/export is viable.
 Supporting a Claw syntax is feasible.

 NOTE: In retrospect, it may have been wiser to focus entirely on a Haskell+LLVM implementation, skipping the interpreter entirely.
 It could still operate on a memory-mapped region for data representation purposes.
 Essentially, I'd be developing a process model wherby I fill a volume with simply formatted data then prepare high performance code to operate upon it.
 At this point, however, backtracking is more expensive than I'd prefer.
 The JIT remains viable.

+## Fast Evaluation

 ## Design Goals